Get the eBook today!

 How do you know there is a need?
 Start by writing down your observations.
 Try listing the negative implications associated with the presence of this problem.
 How do people, animals, or society suffer because of this problem?
 Note the positive outcomes that are present when this need is addressed.

-Quantify The Need
+Quantify the Need

 Can you count the instances you see of the need?
 For example, if the problem you want to address has to do with homes with no fathers in them: